 Implementing Child-Parent Psychotherapy in Your Agency

-Child-parent psychotherapy training involves an 18-month process including three virtual trainings (conducted over 13 half-days), attending two to three monthly consultation video calls, attending bimonthly reflective supervision, and treating a minimum number of cases.
-Child-parent psychotherapy also requires agency support, including support for therapists, maintenance of supplies, and development of key infrastructure.
+Child-Parent Psychotherapy training involves an 18-month process including three virtual trainings (conducted over 13 half-days) or three in-person trainings (conducted over 8 full days), attending two to three monthly consultation video calls, attending bimonthly reflective supervision, and treating a minimum number of cases.
+Child-Parent Psychotherapy also requires agency support, including support for therapists, maintenance of supplies, and development of key infrastructure.
 For more information, see below:

 - Child-Parent Psychotherapy Information Sheet – Virtual Training — summary of training requirements